 Savings Methodology: EM&V and whole facility measurement

 This protocol is used to estimate savings for compressed air system controls measures for systems with less than 75 horsepower in total compressor power.
-The development of this compressed air methodology is driven by the desire to create and implement a framework to provide high quality verified savings for smaller compressed air projects.
+The compressed air methodology is a framework to provide high quality verified savings for smaller compressed air projects.
 This measure uses site collected data, follows savings methodologies as outlined by the Ohio Technical Reference Manual, and uses research on compressed air systems conducted by the Long Island Power Authority.

 Measure Description

 This measure requires the installation of flow controls on existing compressed air systems with a total compressor power of less than 75 hp.
-This methodology limits the amount of savings that can be claimed to 20 kW and 100,000 kWh for projects.
-For projects that are expected to exceed 20 kW or 100,000 kWh, full M&V is recommended to claim savings.
+This methodology limits the amount of savings that can be claimed to 20 kW and 100,000 kWh for a project.
+For projects that are expected to exceed 20 kW or 100,000 kWh savings, full M&V is recommended.

 Applicable controls measure types include: